-Creating an Interactive NYC Restaurant Week 2026 Map: Web Scraping with Selenium, Populating Addresses with Google Places API, Geocoding with Google Geocoding API, and Mapping with Folium
+Creating an Interactive NYC Restaurant Week 2026 Map: Web Scraping with Selenium, Populating Addresses with Google Places API, Geocoding with Google Geocoding API, and Mapping with React

-(For the README file and code, please click here.
-For the interactive website, please click here.)
+(For the GitHub repository, please click here, and for the interactive map, please click here.)

 Executive Summary